1 Starting with Excel

 +

-Any time you can create a new workbook.
-This can be a blank workbook, but also a new workbook based on a particular template.
+You can create a new workbook at any time.
+It can be blank or based on a template.

 Task 1.2

-Click on Blank workbook.
+Click Blank workbook.
 A new workbook with one worksheet is created.

-- Choose File > Open in Excel.
-You also get the dialog window Open.
+- Choose File > Open from within Excel.

 Task 1.3 File: Weatherleather.xlsx